 ‘Every second counts when someone suffers a cardiac arrest’

-Christian Eriksen’s sudden collapse is a “stark reminder that a cardiac arrest can strike anyone, anywhere and anytime, without warning,” according to British Heart Foundation’s Associate Medical Director.
+The collapse of a Newcastle fan during a Premier League fixture in October was the latest incident which highlights the importance of a speedy and efficient response to cardiac arrest.
+Christian Eriksen’s sudden collapse at Euro 2020 was a “stark reminder that a cardiac arrest can strike anyone, anywhere and anytime, without warning,” according to British Heart Foundation’s Associate Medical Director.

-Danish footballer Christian Eriksen, 29, collapsed on the field during a Euro 2020 match between Denmark and Finland in Copenhagen on earlier this month.
+Danish footballer Christian Eriksen, 29, collapsed on the field during a Euro 2020 match between Denmark and Finland in Copenhagen, in June 2021.

 “The Inter medical staff will naturally be kept informed and up-to-date throughout the process.”

 Referee Anthony Taylor, who has been widely praised for his speedy response to Eriksen’s collapse, told the BBC: “I could tell straight away.
 Christian was on his own.
 The only thing that was close to him was a bouncing ball which hit his knee.
 I was actually looking directly at him when he fell over.
 I could see his face as he fell.
 I knew straightaway something was wrong because of how his face looked and how he fell to the floor.
 That is what concerned me the most.”